* Professor of linguistics, prolific pamphleteer, highly influential leftist

 In June 2004 Chomsky was a guest speaker at an International Socialist Organization event, along with such notables as Marian Wright Edelman, Howard Zinn, Daniel Ellsberg, Tom Hayden, and Alice Walker.

 In 2010, Chomsky lauded Bradley Manning, the former U.S. Army intelligence analyst who had stolen and distributed, to the Julian Assange-founded website WikiLeaks, hundreds of thousands of classified documents containing sensitive information about the American government and its military.
-According to Chomsky, Manning was a man of “courage” and “integrity.”
+According to Chomsky, Manning was a man of “courage and integrity in serving his country by helping make the government accountable to its citizens, and to inform the world of what its people should know.”
 At one time, WikiLeaks listed Noam Chomsky as a volunteer administrator of its Facebook page, although Chomsky denied the association.

 “It’s increasingly clear that the operation was a planned assassination, multiply violating elementary norms of international law.
 There appears to have been no attempt to apprehend the unarmed victim …

 “Less is said about Pakistani anger that the U.S. invaded their territory to carry out a political assassination.
 Anti-American fervor is already very high in Pakistan, and these events are likely to exacerbate it.
 The decision to dump the body at sea is already, predictably, provoking both anger and skepticism in much of the Muslim world.